Diseases

 • DIVA tests required and/or available

-GAP: Development of a cheap diagnostic test that identify unequivocally whether animals have been vaccinated or infected, irrespective of the type of vaccine used.
-Looking for either unique infection signatures or unique vaccination signatures.
+Development of cheap diagnostic tests that identify unequivocally whether animals have been vaccinated or infected.
+Development of accompanying DIVA tests appropriate for each type of vaccine Potential development of DIVA LFD tests Look for either unique infection signatures or unique vaccination signatures.

 • Vaccines availability